-The first step in this DevOps lifecycle is the coding.
+1. Code: The first step in this DevOps lifecycle is coding.
 In this step, the developers write the code on any platform to develop the product for a customer.

-The third step test where the built products are tested using the automation testing tools such as selenium web driver, selenium RC, Bugzilla, etc.
+3. Test: The third step test where the built products are tested using the automation testing tools such as Selenium web driver, selenium RC, Bugzilla, etc.

-This step involves planning, scheduling and controlling the built process in a different environment.
+4. Release: This step involves planning, scheduling, and controlling the built process in a different environment.

-After the deployment of the product or application, it is delivered to the customer for use where he uses that product or application for daily life purpose.
+6. Operate: After the deployment of the product or application, it is delivered to the customer for use where he uses that product or application for daily life purposes.

-In this step, the delivered products or application to a user has been monitored to note down any uptime and downtime failures, errors.
+7. Monitor: In this step, the delivered products or application to a user has been monitored to note any uptime and downtime failures or errors.

-After monitoring it gathers all the information and feedback from the customer and plan the changes that need to be done to make it better.
+8. Plan: After monitoring, it gathers all the information and feedback from the customer and plans the changes needed to improve it.

 Below is the diagram showing various phases of the DevOps lifecycle.